 How to leverage customer data to identify & act on drivers of churn

-This article is from Tom Burrell's, Retention Blueprint Newsletter.
-Transform your impact in just five minutes per week.
-Written specifically for businesses, 'The Retention Blueprint' is a free, retention-focused digest delivered straight to your inbox every Friday, providing you with the insights you need to drive retention-led growth.
+This article is from Tom Burrell’s, Retention Blueprint Newsletter.
+Transform your retention impact in just five minutes per week.
+Written specifically for Subscription businesses, 'The Retention Blueprint' is a free, retention-focused digest delivered straight to your inbox every Friday, providing you with the insights you need to drive retention-led growth.

 Incremental retention is the realization of value in customer data

-Customer enables us to:
+Customer data enables us to:

 1. Gain a better understanding of an individual customer’s immediate and long-term needs and assist them in recognizing and communicating those needs.